Volunteer Staff

 Katie is the first woman in the United States to speak out nationally and publicly as the victim of campus “date” rape at age 18.
 Katie has been featured on the cover of TIME Magazine, The Oprah Winfrey Show, NBC Nightly News, CNBC Talk Live, CNN, Larry King Live, Good Morning America, Later Today, MSNBC, Entertainment Tonight and other national television programs.
 Katie is the subject of an HBO movie and has lectured for over 5000 schools and organizations in North America and around the world.

-SOCIAL MEDIA MANAGER
+SOCIAL MEDIA CONTENT COORDINATOR

-OUTREACH COORDINATOR
+DEVELOPMENT COORDINATOR

 Amanda Blaugher (she/her)